Today's History Trivia for March 11

 1980 John Hinckley, Jr. watches the movie Taxi Driver.
 He would watch the film many more times, developing his obsession with actress Jodie Foster.
 This led to his attempted assassination of Pres.
 Reagan in an effort to impress her.

 1971 Partridge Family The TV group's Doesn't Somebody Want to be Wanted is certified gold.

-1942 World War II General Douglas MacArthur leaves the Philippines, later declaring "I shall return."
+1942 World War II General Douglas MacArthur leaves the Philippines Six days later he would later declare, "I shall return."

 1941 World War II Pres.
 Roosevelt signs the Lend-Lease Bill, allowing the U.S. to supply military aid to the Allies.